 I pitched that day and after about an hour or two, the game ended I believe in a 9-9 tie.
-My home run into the corn field is still vivid in my mind, and I also remember the refreshment break we had during the game.
-Mrs. Lewis prepared an eight gallon milk can filled with ice cold Kool-Aid, and it really hit the spot in quenching everyone's thirst.
+My home run into the cornfield is still vivid in my mind, and I also remember the refreshment break we had during the game.
+Mrs. Lewis prepared an eight-gallon milk can filled with ice-cold Kool-Aid, and it really hit the spot in quenching everyone's thirst.

 We played one more game that summer, and it was against the same team from outside of the village of Waterford.
 This time we were the visiting team and I pitched again on a diamond which was set in a cow pasture.
 Unfortunately, I didn't pitch well that day and we lost the game.

 Our team in the summer of 1958 had the same players from the year before with the addition of Ralph, a bigger boy like me.
 That summer we played two games.
 One of the games was away against German Settlement in a neighboring county.
 Once again, I pitched that day, even though I had six stitches in my lower right leg from a farm accident suffered a few days earlier.
-We lost that game because I thought I could throw a curve which didn't break at all.
-The opposing hitter got a hit which scored the winning run.
+We lost that game because I thought I could throw a curve that didn't break at all.
+The opposing hitter got a hit that scored the winning run.

 The End of Playing Baseball as a Kid

 In the summer of 1959, the village team ruled that I was too old to play because my age was almost 15 and I had just finished my first year of high school.
 I was, however, permitted to umpire one of the Honey Creek village games.